 Gerry serves on the board of the Washington Coalition for Open Government and is the Legislature’s leading advocate for openness.

-Gerry led the State ballot initiatives that stopped the federal government from using Hanford as a national radioactive waste dump.
-After graduating from UW Law School, Gerry chose to dedicate his career to fighting for environmental justice.
-As Chair of the House Local Government Committee, Gerry is shepherding legislation to have all local government land use and traffic plans include reducing our local contributions to climate change through the Growth Management Act, as well as increasing density in urban areas near transit.
+As Chair of the House Local Government Committee, Gerry is shepherding legislation to have all local government land use and traffic plans include reducing our local contributions to climate change, as well as increasing density in urban areas near transit.

-Gerry has been a leader to fully fund our children’s education and schools.
-He was an active PTSA advocate for fully funding education, which was a major reason Gerry ran for the Legislature.
-He has been a champion for lower class sizes, paying living wages for our educators, investing in professional development, increasing school nurses, guidance counselors and social workers.
+Gerry has been a leader to fully fund our children’s education.
+He has been a champion for lower class sizes, paying living wages for our educators, investing in professional development, and increasing school nurses, guidance counselors and social workers.
 Gerry has been recognized repeatedly as “the leading advocate” for special education students in the Legislature.